rsksmart/bips/BIP-R10.md

 There COUNT_ACKS opcode can not be used as a vector to perform a denial-of-service by exhausting CPU nor exhausting memory since:

 - The maximum number of blocks processed is 144 (max_ack_period)
-- The maximum number of different candidates that can be created per block is 1 (100 bytes/66 bytes).
+- The maximum number of different candidates that can be created per block is 3 (100 bytes/33 bytes=3).
 - The maximum number of acks that can be included per block is 50 (100 bytes/2 bytes).
 - The maximum number of different acks that can be created in total is 144.
 - The size consumed in memory by each stored candidate is approximately 50 bytes.
 - The maximum memory consumed by the ack counting algorithm is 7.2K bytes.
-- The maximum number of loop iterations (hash prefix comparisons) while counting acks is 144.
+- The maximum number of hash prefix comparisons while counting acks is 144*50=7200.
+- The maximum number of candidate hashes that need to be performed is 3*144 = 432.

 In comparison, a script can use up to 400*10K bytes of stack, totalling 4M bytes.

 ==Computational Cost==

-The cost of the COUNT_ACKS opcode in terms of sigops is set to be 1.
+The cost of the COUNT_ACKS opcode in terms of sigops is set to be 2.
 The rationale of this selection is the following: Performing the ack counting requires fetching at most 144 recent generation transactions.
-The maximum amount of information that has to be fetched from memory is 7.2K bytes.
+The maximum amount of information that has to be fetched is 7.2K bytes.
 Assuming the most recent 288 coinbase fields can be kept cached in-memory (either by the OS or by the application), then coinbase fetching CPU cost is comparable to the cost of a single signature check.
 Assuming no cache, and a 10 msec per coinbase fetching time, the fetching cost becomes prohibitive, unless transaction verification is amortized by parallelization.
 Therefore, the Bitcoin implementation should cache the coinbase fields of generation transactions.
+The maximum cost in hashing of tx_hash_preimage values to obtain the corresponding tx_hash values is 432 hash digests, each of a message of size 32.
+This is comparable to the cost of a single signature verifications.
+Therefore, the accumulated maximum cost is comparable to 2 signature verifications.

 ==Forwards Compatibility ==